 Who should attend?

-Company secretaries, heads of governance, heads of legal and executive directors
+Company secretaries, heads of governance, heads of legal, heads of risk and compliance

 Speakers